zdanowiczkonrad/number-currency-format/README.md

-# Number formatter that you control 👩‍🚀
+# Number currency format

-Zero-dependency, cross-browser, lightweight and flexible utility for number/price formatting.
+Zero-dependency, cross-browser, lightweight and flexible utility for number/price formatting **that you control**.

 ## Installation